 Please note that the validity any decision made on these applications may be questioned by judicial review under Order 84 of the Rules of the Superior Courts (S.I.
 No.15 of 1986), as amended.
 Any application for leave to apply for judicial review must be made promptly and in any event within three months from the date of this decision.
-Practical information on the review mechanism can be obtained from the Citizens Information Board, Ground Floor, George's Quay House, 43 Townsend Street, Dublin 2, or online at www.citizensinformation.ie or www.courts.ie.
+Practical information on the review mechanism can be obtained from Citizens Information at your local Citizens Information Centre, by phone on 0761 07 4000 or online at citizensinformation.ie.

 Application for consent for a site survey at Barryroe, North Celtic Sea, South West Coast, Ireland proposed by Exola DAC who currently hold a standard exploration licence SEL 1/11

-An application for consent for a site survey at Barryroe, North Celtic Sea has been received by the Petroleum Affairs Division of the Department of Communications, Climate Action and Environment on 21st February 2019.
-The survey application has been received from Exola DAC, a wholly owned subsidiary of Providence Resources plc, within standard exploration licence SEL 1/11, granted by the Minister for Communications Climate Action and Environment pursuant to Section 8 of the Petroleum Act 1960.
-The public are invited to make submissions in relation to this application.
-Submissions can be sent to PADadmin@dccae.gov.ie.
+An application for consent for a site survey at Barryroe, North Celtic Sea was received by the Petroleum Affairs Division of the Department of Communications, Climate Action and Environment on 21st February 2019.
+The survey application was received from Exola DAC, a wholly owned subsidiary of Providence Resources plc, within standard exploration licence SEL 1/11, granted by the Minister for Communications Climate Action and Environment pursuant to Section 8 of the Petroleum Act 1960.
+The public were invited to make submissions in relation to this application.
+Submissions could be sent to PADadmin@dccae.gov.ie.

-This application was posted on the Department's website on 26th February 2019 and any submission received by close of business on 1 April 2019 will be considered by the Minister.
+This application was posted on the Department's website on 26th February 2019 and any submission received by close of business on 1 April 2019 was considered by the Minister.

 Update 18 April, 2019

-Having regard to, inter alia, the requirements of the EIA Directives and the observations received further to consultations on the screening process, the Department considers that further information is required from the applicant so that an EIA screening assessment can be carried out.
+Having regard to, inter alia, the requirements of the EIA Directives and the observations received further to consultations on the screening process, the Department considers that further information was required from the applicant so that an EIA screening assessment could be carried out.

 Article 4(6) of EU Directive 2014/52/EU requires that a competent authority make a screening determination "as soon as possible and within a period of time not exceeding 90 days from the date on which the developer has submitted all the information required pursuant to paragraph 4".

-The Department has requested that the applicant provide further information to enable a screening determination be made.
+The Department requested that the applicant provide further information to enable a screening determination to be made.

-The additional information received will be published on the Department website and further submissions invited to be made on the additional material.
-Any submissions will be taken into account in any final EIA Screening Determination made in respect of this application.
+The additional information received was published on the Department website and further submissions invited to be made on the additional material.
+Any submissions were taken into account in any final EIA Screening Determination made in respect of this application.